Chlormequat

 Chlormequat is an organic compound with the formula ClCH_{2}CH_{2}N(CH_{3})_{3}^{+} that is used as a plant growth regulator.
 It is typically sold as the chloride salt, chlormequat chloride (C5H13Cl2N), a colorless hygroscopic crystalline substance that is soluble in water and ethanol.
 It is an alkylating agent and a quaternary ammonium salt.
 Chlormequat is one of the onium-type growth regulators.

+Plant interactions

+Chlormequat was discovered in the 1950s, and was the first known plant growth regulator.
+It can cause stem thickening, reduced stem height, additional root development, plant dwarfing, and increase chlorophyll concentration.

-Chlormequat has been called the "most important inhibitor of gibberellin biosynthesis."
-As such, it inhibits cell elongation, resulting in thicker stalks, which are sturdier, facilitating harvesting of cereal crops.
+Chlormequat is an inhibitor of gibberellin biosynthesis, thereby causing reduced cell elongation and thicker sturdier stalks that facilitate harvesting of cereal crops.
 It can also be used as an adjuvant for herbicides by retarding their oxidative disposal by plants.
 This is due to cytochrome P450-inhibition.